PUM01-2025/PowerFlow/README.md

 `net.solve` performs the power flow calculation.
 S, V and V_res are **complex** row vectors.
 The S vector must contain one complex value per LOAD node in the network.

 In a network with *n* grids, each containing *m_1* to *m_n* number of LOAD nodes, the first *m_1* values in the S vector correspond to the load nodes in the first grid, the second *m_2* values correspond to the load nodes in the second grid and so on.
 The LOAD nodes are in turn ordered by their ID, i.e., a LOAD node with ID 0 comes before LOAD node with ID 3 in the S vector.
-In the same way, V must contain one complex value per SLACK_EXTERNAL node in the network.
+In the same way, V must contain one complex value per SLACK node in the network.

 #### Get LOAD node voltages